 - Shotcut – works on linux, macs and windows

-Here are the paid softwares that might fit your budget.
+Here are the paid software that might fit your budget.
 These are what professional video editors use.

 You might be able to get a student license at a discount if you are in school, so ask about that option.
 Note: Some of these are affiliate links offered at the same price.